-The Sigma Chapter undergraduate charter remained at the University of Chicago until Iota Chapter, Omega's first graduate chapter that had been inactive in Atlantic City, NJ since May 1922, was re-designated an undergraduate chapter and relocated from Atlantic City to the University of Chicago by an action of the Supreme Council on November 1, 1923, displacing the undergraduate Sigma Chapter assigned there just one month previous.
-The Sigma charter was then relocated by the Supreme Council to McGill University in Montreal, Quebec, Canada on December 15, 1923 - and became the first International chapter of the Fraternity.
+The Sigma Chapter undergraduate charter remained at the University of Chicago until Iota Chapter, Omega's first graduate chapter that had been inactive in Atlantic City, NJ since May 1922, was re-designated an undergraduate chapter and relocated from Atlantic City and transferred to the University of Chicago by an action of the Supreme Council on November 1, 1923, displacing the undergraduate Sigma Chapter assigned there just one month previous.
+The Sigma charter was then relocated by the Supreme Council and transferred to McGill University in Montreal, Quebec, Canada on December 15, 1923 - and became the first International chapter of the Fraternity.
 (NOTE: Sigma Chapter is again in the Tenth District, located at Michigan State University in East Lansing, MI since it was transferred there on March 4, 1961.)